ipozdeev/it-skills-for-research/introduction.md

 **gretl** is a free and rather powerful open-source alternative to **EViews** and **Stata**, perfectly balanced for peek-in estimations and more advanced projects.

 ### version control
-to be discussed shortly.
+We will be using Git, which you should install from [here](https://git-scm.com/downloads).
+Please also create an account on [Github](https://github.com/).

 ### databases
 to be discussed shortly.

 ### cloud storage
-`Google Drive`, `Yandex.Disk`, `OneDrive` and `Dropbox` are decent solutions here, together offering about 45 Gb of free cloud storage space.
+**Google Drive**, **Yandex.Disk**, **OneDrive** and **Dropbox** are decent solutions here, together offering about 45 Gb of free cloud storage space.
 Data protection concerns apply though: the servers where your data is copied are located where you sometimes do not want sensitive (e.g. related to a private sector job) data to appear.

 ### collaboration
-to be discussed shortly.
+We will be using **Slack**, **Zoom** and **Miro** (you can install the former two locally or use from the browser).
+Please create an account with each of those or connect an existing one.

 ## exercises
 1.  install Sublime Text;